Implications for Human Health, Biodiversity and Biosafety

 “At present, we remain ignorant on numerous aspects of tree biology and ecology that affect whether or not we should proceed.
 A singular priority for forest research is determining the scale of regulatory oversight for transgenic forest trees.
 The genetic composition of [the world’s] indigenous forests is at issue.”

 G. Sing et al. (1993) found pine pollen in Northern India more than 600km from the nearest pines.
 Pollen models created in 2004 by Duke University researchers demonstrated pollen from native forests in North Carolina in the U.S. traveling in air currents for more than 1,200km north into eastern Canada.
 This means that transgenic trees cannot be regulated only at the national level.
 Transboundary contamination of native forests with transgenic traits is virtually assured.
-Commercial release of transgenic trees must be addressed at
+Commercial release of transgenic trees must be addressed at the international level.

 Transgenic Trees & Risk Assessment